rforbiodatascience25/group_06_project/README.md

 2. Describe the cleaned and augmented dataset, including basic summaries of genome quality, taxonomy, and geography.
 3. Perform exploratory analyses of genome quality and taxonomic composition
 4. Analyse whether endometriosis-associated MAGs are genomically distinct from non-associated MAGs
-5. Investigate geographical patterns in taxonomic composition and endometriosis association across countries using heatmaps, PCA and statistical tests
+5. Investigate geographical patterns in taxonomic composition and endometriosis association across countries using heatmaps, PCA and statistical tests.

 Through these analyses, we aim to gain a deeper understanding of the genomic diversity of the vaginal microbiome, while showcasing the entire data science workflow using the tidyverse systems in R.